Black Community

 Portland’s Black community reaches beyond its historic roots to create world-class connections and relationships.

 With a diverse range of organizations and businesses, Portland’s Black community provides visitors with resources and a friendly welcome.
 The Rose City has a vibrant Black culture.
-Use the links below to explore the city’s Black history and Black cultural events, as well as Black-owned businesses and restaurants.
+Explore the city’s Black history, Black cultural events, and Black-owned businesses and restaurants.

 Black History in Portland